DrJohnT/HomeAssistantPublicConfig/README.md

 | --- | --- | --- | --- |
 | <img src="./images/sensors/life360_logo.png" width="200"/> | <img src="./images/sensors/SmartThings_Motion_Sensor.jpg" width="200"/> | <img src="./images/ha/adafruit.png" width="200"/> | <img src="./images/velux/huna_blind.jpeg" width="200"/> |

 Like most, I struggle with presense detection.
-My, so far limited GeoFencing automations, relie on the excellent [Life360 phone app](https://www.life360.com/).
+My, so far limited GeoFencing automations, rely on the excellent [Life360 phone app](https://www.life360.com/).
 Of course once somebody arrives home, they are detected by the [SmartThings Motion Sensor](https://www.smartthings.com/uk/products/smartthings-motion-sensor).

 [Somfy](https://www.somfy.co.uk/) make some dreadful technology decisions in the home automation space, inventing and dropping *standards* like an irrational fever.
-They should be ashamed of the terrible [Somfy Tahoma home automation hub](https://www.poweredblinds.co.uk/somfy-tahoma/) which I reviewed on [Amazon and on my wiki here](./wiki/Somfy-Tohoma-Review).
+They should be ashamed of the terrible [Somfy Tahoma home automation hub](https://www.poweredblinds.co.uk/somfy-tahoma/) which I reviewed on [Amazon and on my wiki here](/DrJohnT/HomeAssistantPublicConfig/wiki/Somfy-Tohoma-Review).

 Before I got into Home Assistant, I made the mistake of purchasing three Somfy Huna battery operated Bluetooth blinds which can be controlled by wall switches and a phone app.
 The problem is that there is no way to integrate them into Home Assistant without reverse engineering the Bluetooth LE protocol.
 To this end, I purchased an [Adafruit Bluetooth LE Sniffer](https://www.adafruit.com/product/2269), installed [Wireshark](https://www.wireshark.org/) on my Raspberry Pi and [Nordic Semiconductor nRF Connect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) on my phone.
-However, the task is not easy, so to date I have failed to find the magic BLE end-point that controls everything.
+However, the task is not easy, so to date I have failed to find the magic BLE endpoint that controls everything.

 My other ambition, as [outlined above](#Voice-Interaction), is to integrate [Tidal](https://tidal.com/) using [Plex Assistant](https://github.com/maykar/plex_assistant).